Differential evolution outside the box: Outside the box

 \subsubsection{How to read EDPOIS Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison}}

-The setup outlined in the previous sections results in the need for rather complicated figures that require some \textit{explanation}.
-In Figures ~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison}, each DE configuration for each of the three values of population size $N$, are shown in separate subfigures (see captions).
-Moreover, each configuration can be considered for a selection of the parameters $F$ and $C_r$ (see their values in Section~\ref{sect:de_params_used}).
-EDPOIS for each pair of ($F$,$C_r$)-values are shown in a small subfigure within the larger subfigures.
-Each of these small subfigures is associated with the ($F$,$C_r$) pair -- thus smaller subfigures are placed `on the grid' of ($F$,$C_r$) values.
-Thus, \textit{empirical distributions of percentages of infeasible solutions shown in Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison} should be read as follows.}
+The setup outlined in the previous sections results in the need for rather complicated figures that require detailed explanation.

+In Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison}, each DE configuration is shown in a separate subfigure, for each of the three values of population size considered -- see configuration name and $N$ in captions of subfigures.
+Furthermore, each configuration is considered for a selection of the parameters $F$ and $C_r$ -- with values values listed in Section~\ref{sect:de_params_used}.
+Thus, EDPOIS for each pair of ($F$, $C_r$)-values are shown in a small subfigure (small rectangles, each containing one histogram) within the larger subfigures per DE configurations.
+Each of these small subfigures is associated with the ($F$, $C_r$) pair -- small subfigures are in fact placed `on the grid' of ($F$,$C_r$) values and neighbouring small subfigures have close ($F$,$C_r$) values.
+Thus, empirical distributions of proportions of infeasible solutions shown in Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison} \textit{should be read as follows.}
-Each smaller subfigure carries two layers of information.
-The \textit{first layer}, made up of bars, represents the empirical distribution of percentages of infeasible solutions in a series of runs of this configuration for a pair of ($F$,$C_r$)-values.
-The colour of bars is as follows: \textit{teal} bars indicate distributions where \textit{all} POIS values fall within the range of $0-0.001$ and $0.999-1.0$, similarly bars in \textit{orange} indicate distributions where \textit{all} POIS values fall within the range of $0.001-0.01$ and $0.99-0.999$ and \textit{violet} for all other distributions\footnote{\textit{Teal} for $0-0.1\%$ or $99.9-100\%$, \textit{orange} for $0.1-1\%$ or $99-99.9\%$ and \textit{violet} or $1-99\%$.}.
-Percentages are shown on the y-axis which has a range of $[0,1]$ and points upwards, while the number of runs is reported on the x-axis which points to the right and has a range of $[0,m]$, where $m$ is the number of runs in a series, $m=50$ here.

-The \textit{second layer}, shown in \textit{blue}, indicates values of parameters $F$ and $C_r$ that have been used for this particular smaller subfigure.
-Also for this layer, the y-axis points upwards and the x-axis to the right, but they report values for $F$ and $C_r$, respectively.
-Following Section~\ref{sect:DE_params}, the ranges for $F$ and $C_r$ are $(0,2]$ and $[0,1]$, respectively.